estruyf/blog-content/content/posts/2016-02-24-sending-mails-embedded-images-via-microsoft-graph.md

 The most important part about the mail model is the **Attachment** class.
 This contains all the required properties for successfully including images to the mail.

 > **Important**: it is important to include the **@odata.type** for your attachment.
 If you do not include it, your request ends up in a bad request.
 If you want to embed an image, it has to be set to **#microsoft.graph.fileAttachment**.

+> **Tip**: set **isInline** to **true** for the attachment.
+This makes sure the embedded image is not also shown as a downloadable attachment in the mail client.
+You can find all the attachment properties in the [attachment resource type documentation](https://learn.microsoft.com/en-us/graph/api/resources/attachment?view=graph-rest-1.0#properties).

 ## Creating the mail message with an embedded image